Our Therapists

 She is passionate about the big impact that even small changes can make to help you move forward with your life, in whichever way makes sense to you.
 She will work with you at your pace to find out how she can help, and where some of the issues you are facing may have their roots.
 You’ll then work together to help you identify what you’d like to achieve during your time together – taking small steps to where you’d like to be.

-She has experience working with a variety of different groups, including University students and people living with addictions, employees experiencing work-related issues including burnout, and a range of others.
+She has experience working with a variety of different groups, including university students and people living with addictions, employees experiencing work-related issues including burnout, and a range of others.
 She has a particular interest in working with people experiencing issues around low self esteem, anxiety disorders including OCD, and those living with chronic health conditions.
 She has also experience in working with clients with a neurodiversity diagnosis e.g. ADHD or Autism.

 She works with clients aged 16 + and can offer both face to face and online sessions for assessment and treatment.